nickbobolea/flow-header/README.md

 ### Initial Condition (IC) and Boundary Conditions (BC)

-The Initial Condition (IC) and Boundary Conditions (BC) are contained in the `0.orig` folder as individual disctionary files for each field.
+The Initial Condition (IC) and Boundary Conditions (BC) are contained in the `0.orig` folder as individual dictionary files for each field.

 Discuss the `g` file